AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/silverback-playwright/README.md

 # Usage

+In your package:

+- Add this package with `yarn add @amazeelabs/silverback-playwright --dev`
-Add `@amazeelabs/silverback-playwright` to your package dev dependencies.
+- Add `test-results` to `.gitignore`
+- Create `playwright-tests` directory
+- Create some test files following `*.spec.ts` name pattern
+- Run `yarn sp-test`

 (Consider making tests a separate package.
 In this case you can depend it on several other packages without ruining their dependencies.)

-In your package, create `playwright-tests` directory with test files.

-Run `yarn sp-test`.

 ## Example test